 A study concluded that Au, As, Cd, In, Ir, Er, Mn, Ni, Se, Sm, W, and Zn were suitable to fully cover the neutron energy spectrum ranging from 0.01 eV to 18 MeV which is of interest to the TN+PFNS [67].
 In addition to this identified set, the ETA experiment will have a large amount of high energy neutron flux necessitating the use of additional high energy foils.
 Unfortunately, the experimental cavity in the ETA will not have enough space to fit all of these foils.

 The foil pack designed to be placed in the ETA experimental cavity was created to be able to successfully unfold the incident neutron spectra from the activation foils.
-The activation foils were selected with many important factors including the cross-section, gamma emission, and half life as discussed in Section 2.5.2.
+The activation foils were selected with many important factors including the cross section, gamma emission, and half-life as discussed in Section 2.5.2.
 However, the most notable aspects were the confidence in the nuclear data, the inclusion in the IRDFF database, and energy range that the foils are activated.
 The final set

 of foils, containing Zr, Ni, Au, In, Al, W, and Mn, was analyzed for the this study.
 The relevant nuclear data and foil thicknesses for each selected foil are summarized in Table 4.